philippinespire/pire_lcwgs_data_processing/README.md

 **`scientificName`**
 - Format: Genus_species
-  - Example: Zenarchopterus_dispar
+  - Example: Sphaeramia_nematoptera

 **`yearIdentified`**
 - On the [Lot Sheet](https://olddominion.sharepoint.com/:x:/r/sites/CarpenterMolecularLab/_layouts/15/Doc.aspx?sourcedoc=%7B9E5DA055-65CC-449A-92E1-3537C1B9949D%7D&file=Lot_sheet.xlsx&action=default&mobileredirect=true), look at the column "Species_verified".
 - When there is no date, only the name of the person:
   - For Contemporary: use the date of collection (under "Date_Collected").
-  - For Albatross: we assume it was IDed at the same time as contemporary, so use the date listed in "Species_verified" for the associated contemporary lot.
+  - For Albatross: we assume it was IDed at the same time as contemporary, so use the year listed in "Species_verified" for the associated contemporary lot.

 **`samplingProtocol`**
 - For Contemporary collections: fill in “marketcollection”.
 - For Albatross collections:
   - check the site on the “[Philippine Albatross Collections working copy](https://www.google.com/maps/d/edit?mid=1leLurkYXC3FezrY59AhoU0QTjvi4fsIl&amp;usp=sharing)” Google Map.
-It should contain the notes with the sampling methods.
+It may contain the notes with the sampling methods.
     - Examples include “dynamite” and “beachseine”.
   - If not listed on Google Maps, try this: [Albatross Philippines Expedition Stations(Philippines Expedition).csv](https://drive.google.com/file/d/1CLNuOJJAoEva_7wqxqVX3mDaNFH0cr-r/view?usp=sharing)